ComradDoge/DogeEU4/README.md

 - Gravel Road now gives 5% dev cost
 - Added some trade goods to monopoly priviliges
 - Vinlandic now has custom Norwegian naming for the whole new world
-- Custom colonial names
+- Custom colonial names for various cultures
+- Added a vanilla type bookmark that I'll work on
+- Game Date now runs from 1444.11.1 to 1918.11.11
+- Cumania starts as tengri now
+- New National Ideas for: Cumania, Galicia, Volhnya, Styria, Trieste, Anjou, Mzab, Antioch

 [h2] Things that are broken [/h2]
 - The graphical part for deities is borked
-- Brazil was sent to Brazil, as the country breaks the game so I removed it temp.
 - HRE events (ie burgundy inheritance) have not been adapted to shattered so keep that in mind.

 [h1] Main Additions [/h1]